DataCollaborativeForJustice/DOC_Jail_Population_Timeseries/README.md

 **Notebook:** `/Scripts/02_descriptive_analysis.ipynb`

 The goal of this noteboook is to visualize the past trends of the jail population data.
-This will inform of major trends in the jail population data for later time series analysis and which exogenous variables are more or less correlated to our DV.
+This will inform major trends in the jail population data for later time series analysis and inform which exogenous variables are more or less correlated to our DV.

 We utilize several techniques to understand the distribution and structure of the jail population data, starting with visualizations of its distribution.
 Time series decomposition is employed to break down the signal into its core components—trend, seasonality, and residuals—offering insights into the temporal dynamics of the jail population.